Hands-on Activity Creative Engineering Design:

 2. Begin the fuels debate game by giving the teams the following instructions:

 The object of this game is to be the first team to reach the top of the Game Board.
 The game is played in rounds, with each team given the opportunity to move its token up by giving an advantage of its fuel.
-You may instead choose to move an opponent’s token down by giving a disadvantage of the opponent’s fuel.
+You may instead choose to move an opponent’s token down by giving a disadvantage to the opponent’s fuel.

 1. The teams will present their advantages or disadvantages to a panel of judges.
 If a team gives an advantage of its fuel and the judges agree, then the team moves up one space.
-An opposing team can object to the judges’ decision.
+An opposing team can object to the judge’s decision.
 The opposing team must convince the judges that the statement is not an advantage.
 The team that stated the advantage will then have the opportunity to defend its position.
 The judges will vote again and one of two things will happen.
 The judges may vote in favor of the defending team.
 In this case, the defending team maintains its new position and the opposing team moves down one space.
-Or the judges may decide the statement is a disadvantage or irrelevant.
+Or the judges may decide whether the statement is a disadvantage or irrelevant.
 In this case, the defending team moves back to its original position.

 2. If a team states a disadvantage to try to move an opposing team down, then the opposing team can defend itself without penalty.